 Wolfgang Lucht is an Earth system scientist.
 A physicist turned geoecologist and sustainability scientist, his work addresses processes of the changing biosphere, Earth's biogeochemical balances, planetary boundaries, the co-evolution of human societies with the Earth system, and the challenges of Earth system analysis in the Anthropocene.

 Wolfgang Lucht joined PIK in 1999.
-He was previously been affiliated with Boston University as an adjunct research professor, with Potsdam University as an associate professor and currently holds the Alexander von Humboldt Chair in Sustainability Science at the Department of Geography of Humboldt University Berlin since 2009.
+He was previously been affiliated with Boston University as an adjunct research professor, with Potsdam University as an associate professor and since 2009 holds the Alexander von Humboldt Chair in Sustainability Science at the Department of Geography at Humboldt University Berlin.
 He has been a contributing author to Intergovernmental Panel on Climate Change (IPCC) Assessment Reports and a lead author on its Special Report on Renewable Energies.
 He is a Fellow of the Earth League.
-Clarivate Analytics ranks Wolfgang Lucht as one of the most cited research scientists worldwide.
+Clarivate Analytics has ranked Wolfgang Lucht as one of the most cited research scientists worldwide.

-Since 2016, he has been a member of the German Federal Government’s Advisory Council on the Environment (SRU), where he currently serves a second term.
+Since 2016, he has been a member of the German Federal Government’s Advisory Council on the Environment (SRU), where he currently serves a third term.

 Department